yavyx/PaIntDB/PaIntDB _issues.md

 - Check sources when building the network from a dataframe!
 Which source stays, which one leaves?
 - Need to add an export to CSV function.
 - New function to extract all db information from the selected interaction(s).
 Important for when the Dash application is running.
-- Come up with first-order interaction algortihms.
+- Come up with first-order interaction algorithms.
 Need to think more about this algorithm.
 - Double lists when extracting study items.
 - Fix GO enrichment.
 Run GO enrichment on network or on full list (not all original genes are mapped) ?
 Both
 - Use decorators? to modify network generating functions.